1kyler1/307-Group-Project/README.md

 For IDE, install extensions from VScode
 Cloud database: MongoDB Atlas
-.env file on everyone's local machines containing the MongoDB URI
+.env file on everyone's local machines containing the MongoDB URI Prior to pushing please run the command "npm run lint" in both the frontend and backend If issues please fun "npm run lint:fix"
+When pushing please use the comment format "feat: what you push does"

 #### Documentation: